Statutory Declaration (Quebec)

 The commissioner of oaths who administers the declaration plays a crucial and legally defined role: they must verify the declarant's identity, administer the oath or affirmation in proper form, witness the declarant's signature, and certify the document with their own signature and seal.
 In Quebec, authorized commissioners include notaries (notaires) who are members of the Chambre des notaires du Québec, lawyers (avocats) who are members of the Barreau du Québec, justices of the peace (juges de paix), and judges of various courts.
 Notaries in Quebec have a particularly significant role as public officers whose acts are authenticated under the Loi sur le notariat (RLRQ, c.
 N-3).

 A false statutory declaration is a serious criminal offence under section 131 of the Criminal Code of Canada, punishable by up to two years of imprisonment as an indictable offence.
 On the civil side, article 1457 of the Code civil du Québec imposes liability for any harm caused by a false declaration made through fault.
-This combination of criminal and civil accountability makes the statutory declaration a legally robust instrument for attesting to facts that cannot otherwise be easily documented.
+This combination of criminal and civil accountability makes the statutory declaration a legally strong instrument for attesting to facts that cannot otherwise be easily documented.

 The document is drafted in French in compliance with the Charte de la langue française (Loi 101), which governs the language of legal documents submitted to Quebec public bodies.
 All statutory declarations presented to Quebec government entities must be in French, though bilingual versions may be used for other purposes.